 - Burning Oil

-- O2 Sensors plugged in backward during engine swap
+- O2 Sensors plugged in backward during the engine swap

 - Idle Issues